tubeFUN/GasWS/README.md

 * Adding more sensors and appropriate code

 ## Status
 Project is: _in progress_.
-Gerber files have been sent to manufacturer.
+Board is tested.

 ## Inspiration
 Project based on... my need and to refresh my abilities.